10 Organizing Tasks You Need to Do Daily

 7. Organize Your Handbag or Wallet

-Every evening, empty out the receipts, etc. that you have collected throughout the day.
+Every evening, empty out the receipts, wrappers, and other odds and ends that you have collected throughout the day.

-By doing this daily, you will keep your bag clutter free and probably have a better handle on how much cash you have in your wallet.
+By doing this daily, you will keep your bag clutter free and by keeping track of your receipts or cash on hand, you even gain a better handle on your budget.

 If you find that your purse is always a big black hole – use these tips to help you organize your handbag.